muhammadrama19/Graphusion/readme.md

                         Path to the prompt template for step 1.
   --prompt_fusion PROMPT_FUSION
                         Path to the prompt template for fusion.
+  --sample_size SAMPLE_SIZE
+                        Limit processing to N items per step for testing with limited resources.
+0 = no limit (process all).
+Recommended: 10-20 for quick tests.
   --gold_concept_file GOLD_CONCEPT_FILE
                         Path to a file with concepts that are provided by experts.
 The file should be a tsv file, each row should look like: 'concept id | concept
   --refined_concepts_file REFINED_CONCEPTS_FILE